10darts/documentation/tutorials/ios/setup.rst

 .. figure:: /_static/images/iosSE3.png
    :alt: Service Extension name

-In your App project Capabilities, enable App gruoups and add a new one
+In your App project Capabilities, enable App gruoups and add a new one.

 .. figure:: /_static/images/iosPC1.png
    :alt: New group

-Wen prompted put 'group.TendartsSDK' as name, it's important that you use this name
+When prompted put 'group.TendartsSDK' as name, it's important that you use this name,

 .. figure:: /_static/images/iosPC2.png
    :alt: New group

-In your Service Extension capabilities enable App groups and add the 'group.TendartsSDK' group
+In your Service Extension capabilities enable App groups and add the 'group.TendartsSDK' group.

 Replace the contents of NotificationService with:

 .. code-block:: Objective-C

     #import "NotificationService.h"
     #import <TendartsSDK.h>
     #import <UIKit/UIKit.h>

     @interface NotificationService ()

     @property (nonatomic, strong) void (^contentHandler)(UNNotificationContent *contentToDeliver);
     @property (nonatomic, strong) UNMutableNotificationContent *bestAttemptContent;

     @end

     @implementation NotificationService

     - (void)didReceiveNotificationRequest:(UNNotificationRequest *)request withContentHandler:(void (^)(UNNotificationContent * _Nonnull))contentHandler {

         self.contentHandler = contentHandler;
         self.bestAttemptContent = [request.content mutableCopy];

         [TendartsSDK didReceiveNotificationRequest:request withContentHandler:contentHandler];

      }

     - (void)serviceExtensionTimeWillExpire {
         // Called just before the extension will be terminated by the system.
         // Use this as an opportunity to deliver your "best attempt" at modified content, otherwise the original push payload will be used.

         [TendartsSDK serviceExtensionTimeWillExpire:self.bestAttemptContent withContentHandler:self.contentHandler];
     }

     @end

 .. note::

-    The project will not compile until you perform the following step
+    The project will not compile until you perform the following step.

 Configure the application